ilkkapeltola/thumbmark-storage/lambda/README.md

 ## Installation steps

-To initialize, clone the
+To initialize, clone the repo and run:

 ```
 npm install
 ```

+Create your .env file.
+Have a look at the [.env.example](.env.example) for ... an example.

-To run things locally, you can do this:
+To run things locally, you can do the following.

+:warning: **NOTE!** look into serverless.yml for some comments first.
+This seems to fail with the conditional ProvisionedThroughput configuration.
+Change that first and then run locally, so:

 ```
 serverless dynamodb install
 serverless offline start
 ```

-to deploy, just run
+to deploy to `test`, just run

 ```
 serverless deploy